 Groundbreaking for three new island properties by George Mitchell Development totaling $15 million, expected to boost the Galveston tourism industry, including Pirates Cove Section 10, a west end development; a $4 million addition of conference space to San Luis; and the $8 million Strand Harborside development, now known as Pier 21.
 The Mitchells opened Harbor House Hotel and the Pier 21 Complex in 1992.
 The Harbor House Hotel underwent a $1.7 million renovation in 2014.
 For more information or reservations, visit www.harborhousepier21.com.

-George Mitchell purchased Hotel Galvez and began a five year restoration plan for restoring the hotel to the grandeur of its early days.
+George Mitchell purchased Hotel Galvez and began a five-year restoration plan for restoring the hotel to the grandeur of its early days.
 Over the years, the Mitchells have conducted several major renovation projects including the addition of a 9,763 sq. ft. spa and an $11 million renovation in preparation of the Hotel Galvez's centennial in 2011.
-Hotel Galvez & Spa is the only historic beachfront hotel on the Texas Gulf Coast and was named Outstanding Property of the Year in 2010 by the Wyndham Hotels and Resorts®, one of the highest honors in the hotel chain’s portfolio.
+Hotel Galvez & Spa is the only historic beachfront hotel on the Texas Gulf Coast.
 This 224-room, 100+ hotel features 13,000 sq. ft. of meeting space, a full-service restaurant, fitness center, spa, lobby bar and pool bar & grill for entertainment.
 Hotel Galvez is rated four diamonds by AAA and is part of Mitchell Historic Properties.
 For reservations, call (409) 765-7721 or visit www.hotelgalvez.com.